-Fiscal year 2014 public health and human services expenditures were \$31,038 million and are projected to be \$34,173 million in fiscal year 2015.
-With regard to fiscal year 2014 expenditures, nearly \$11,386 million was funded from the General Fund, while \$11,567 million is estimated to be provided from the General Fund for fiscal year 2015.
-Federal funds are expected to increase by \$2,485 million due to implementation of Pennsylvania's Healthy PA program, and augmentations are expected to increase by \$235.4 million for fiscal year 2015.
+Fiscal year 2014 public health and human services expenditures were \$30,866 million and were projected to be \$34,302 million in fiscal year 2015.
+For fiscal year 2016, \$38,062 million is proposed for these purposes.
+With regard to fiscal year 2015 expenditures, \$11,570 million is expected to be funded from the General Fund, while \$12,194 million is estimated to be provided from the General Fund for fiscal year 2016.
+Federal funds are expected to increase by \$3,104 million due to implementation of Medicaid expansion, and augmentations are expected to increase by \$98.8 million for fiscal year 2016.
 Public health and human service programs are the largest single component of combined state and federal spending in the Commonwealth's operating budget.
 The overall budget increase reflects the impact of caseload increases, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and intellectual disabilities.

-The Commonwealth's enacted fiscal year 2015 budget includes \$328.1 million of receipts from the Tobacco Settlement Fund to be expended for health care related programs.
+The Governor's proposed fiscal year 2016 budget includes \$312.1 million of receipts from the Tobacco Settlement Fund to be expended for health care related programs.
 Federal funds matching the state Tobacco Master Settlement Agreement (MSA) funds are also expected to be provided.
 However, under the terms of the 1998 settlement that created the Tobacco Settlement Fund, payments by the tobacco companies may, in certain circumstances be reduced, reflecting decline in cigarette sales, and such payments also may be limited, delayed or terminated as a result of bankruptcy or insolvency of tobacco companies or legal challenges to the settlement or to amounts due thereunder.
-Since fiscal year 2007, receipts from the Tobacco MSA have been reduced as tobacco companies decided to withhold or to place into escrow payments to the various states and localities under provisions of the Tobacco MSA.
-In September 2013, an arbitration panel hearing the non-participating manufacturer (NPM) adjustment dispute with respect to MSA payments received in 2004 issued a decision adverse to the Commonwealth.
-The Attorney General challenged the decision, and in proceedings before the Philadelphia Court of Common Pleas the Commonwealth's loss was reduced as a result of the Judge's decision.
-Pennsylvania will continue arbitration proceedings for MSA payments placed in the disputed account from 2005 through 2014.
-The Commonwealth's share of withheld Tobacco MSA funds totals over \$281 million.
-For fiscal year 2015, budgeted receipts from the April 2015 payment are reduced by \$42.0 million to reflect the continuation of the withhold.
+The tobacco companies continue to adjust for the non-participating manufacturer (NPM) adjustment.
+Pennsylvania will continue arbitration with the tobacco companies until this issue is resolved.
+The Commonwealth's share of withheld Tobacco MSA funds currently totals over \$340 million.
+For fiscal year 2015, receipts from the April 2015 payment were reduced by \$43 million to reflect the continuation of the withhold and for fiscal year 2016, estimated receipts from the April 2016 payment are reduced by \$44 million.

 Programs providing temporary financial assistance and medical assistance comprise the largest portion of public health and human services expenditures.
-General Fund expenditures for these assistance programs by the Commonwealth amounted to \$6,955 million in fiscal year 2014, while \$7,036 million is budgeted from the General Fund for fiscal year 2015.
-A nursing home assessment fee provided a General Fund offset (meaning a reduction in required General Fund appropriations) of \$214.8 million in fiscal year 2014 and is expected to provide a \$197.7 million offset in fiscal year 2015.
-A Statewide managed care organization Gross Receipts Tax assessment provided a General Fund offset of \$371.9 million in fiscal year 2014 and is expected to provide a \$465.9 million offset in fiscal year 2015.
-In addition, a Statewide Quality Care assessment provided a \$150 million offset in fiscal year 2014 and is expected to provide a \$150 million offset in fiscal year 2015.
-For 2015, approximately 33.85 percent of the total cost of assistance to the economically needy is budgeted to be supported by Commonwealth funds appropriated from the General Fund.
-The balance is expected to be provided from reimbursements by the federal government and through various program collection activities conducted by the Commonwealth.
+General Fund expenditures for these assistance programs by the Commonwealth amounted to \$6,955 million in fiscal year 2014, while \$7,019 million was budgeted from the General Fund for fiscal year 2015 and \$7,290 million is proposed for fiscal year 2016.
+A nursing home assessment fee provided a General Fund offset (meaning a reduction in required General Fund appropriations) of \$214.8 million in fiscal year 2014 and is expected to provide a \$196.7 million offset in fiscal year 2015.
+In fiscal year 2016, the nursing home assessment offset is projected at \$197.8 million.
+A Statewide managed care organization Gross Receipts Tax assessment provided a General Fund offset of \$372 million in fiscal year 2014 and is expected to provide a \$464 million offset in fiscal year 2015.
+In fiscal year 2015, the Statewide managed care organization Gross Receipts Tax assessment offset is projected at \$589 million.
+In addition, a Statewide Quality Care assessment provided a \$150 million offset in fiscal year 2015.
+In fiscal year 2016, the Statewide Quality Care assessment offset is projected at \$150 million.
+In addition, for 2016, an additional \$130 million in revenue maximization is proposed.
+For 2016 approximately 32.04 percent of the total cost of assistance to the economically needy will be supported by Commonwealth funds appropriated from the General Fund.
+The balance is provided from reimbursements by the federal government and through various program collection activities conducted by the Commonwealth.